 About Michael Biel, Sculptor

 I am a primarily self-taught sculptor.
 I have known since an early age that sculpture was something I loved and was excited by.
 As a graduate student in Classical Archaeology, I excavated on ancient sites and dove upon ancient Greek shipwrecks in the Aegean.
 Later, I would dive the Great Barrier Reef.
-Underwater, I most have loved the colors of soft corals and reefs, jellyfish forms and squids.
-Further learning of deep bio-luminescent creatures and jellies completely captivates me.
-Exploring materials as an artist-healer, I experimented working with wood and stone, which yielded no clear direction, but contact with crystals and semi-precious stones led me into a deepening appreciation of naturally occurring translucent colors and energies.
-Upon discovering blown glass over thirty years ago, I saw in it a vibrancy that wanted to be exalted and forms that further inspired me to tune into what I could do with that type of glass.
-Fortunately, I’ve had a deep sense of being guided and my work continues to grow anew with each completed piece.
+Underwater, I have most loved the colors of reef fish, shapes of corals, jellyfish and squid.
+Learning about deep bio-luminescent creatures and jellies still completely captivates me.
+Exploring materials, I experimented working with wood and stone, which yielded no clear direction, but contact with crystals and semi-precious stones led me into a deepening appreciation of naturally occurring translucent colors and energies.
+Upon discovering blown glass over thirty years ago, I saw in it a vibrancy that wanted to be exalted and forms that inspired me to tune into what I could do with that kind of glass.
+Fortunately, I’ve had a deep sense of being guided and my work continues to grow with each completed piece.

-I work with used, flawed, and often, chipped art glass vessels sourced from all over the world - mainly in the form of unsigned, vintage, abstract glass, lead crystal, and blown glass vases and bowl shapes from long-shuttered, European and North American production houses.
-I re-purpose these and add my own elements, carving, cutting, grinding, sandblasting and polishing them (collectively known as cold-working) to fit together.
-My StarSentients™ series has been the result of re-imagining the old glass into new, luminous totem embodiments, holding evolved, spiritual energies.
-This has been my passion, as I strive to create sculptures designed to embody timelessness and universality, while they kindle hidden memory.
-I am hopeful that these offer a fresh archetypal mythology, as it arrives shamanically and progressively through these new entity forms to uplift the viewer and inspire contemplation.
+I work with used, flawed, and often, chipped or broken art glass vessels sourced from all over the world - mainly in the form of unsigned, vintage, abstract glass, lead crystal and blown glass vases and bowl shapes from long-shuttered production houses.
+I re-purpose these and add my own hot-blown elements, carving, cutting, grinding, sandblasting and polishing them (collectively known as cold-working) to fit together.
+This has resulted in my StarSentients® series and have been the result of re-imagining the old glass forms into new, luminous totems holding evolved spiritual energies.
+This has been my passion, as I work to create sculptures designed to embody timelessness and universality, while they also kindle hidden memory.
+I am hopeful that these offer the perceiver fresh, mytho-poetic archetypes to uplift and inspire contemplation, as they arrive shamanically and progressively.

-I have worked directly with master glass artist, Jerry Lin-Hsien Kung, at Public Glass, and received initial training with Marty Meade, who inspired my earliest love of working with the material.
-I’ve worked with maestro Latchezar Boyadjiev to refine forms and have shown pieces in a gallery setting with works by Matt Szosz, Nate Watson and David Patchen.
+I have worked directly with master glass artist, Jerry Lin-Hsien Kung, at Public Glass San Francisco, and received initial training with Marty Meade, who inspired my earliest love of working with the material.
+I’ve been helped at intervals by LB Glass Studio (maestro Latchezar Boyadjiev) to refine glass elements.
+I’ve shown pieces in a gallery setting with works by Matt Szosz, Nate Watson and David Patchen.
+Although my efforts to be more serious about getting my work out to the larger world has really only just begun in a concerted way.

 For more about this work, please see my Artist Statement.